-Chief procurement officer: establishing procurement policies, sustainability, digital transformation initiatives, and supplier diversity are some of the responsibilities of the CPO.
+Establishing procurement policies, sustainability, digital transformation initiatives, and supplier diversity are some of the responsibilities of the CPO.

 Online Procurement Assessments

-Given the importance of the procurement function in growth and sustainability of the business, hiring capable and skilled procurement personnel determines the success of the procurement function.
+Given the importance of the procurement function in the growth and sustainability of the business, hiring capable and skilled procurement personnel determines the success of the procurement function.
 Procurement assessment tests improve the effectiveness and efficiency of hiring.
-Online procurement skill assessment tests from SkillRobo empower the HR to screen several profiles within a short duration.
+Online procurement skill assessment tests from SkillRobo empower HR to screen several profiles within a short duration.

 Building an efficient and capable procurement team requires a solid recruitment plan for screening the right talent amidst scores of profiles.
-Online procurement assessment tests like the ones in SkillRobo facilitate thorough evaluation of job-related skills, personality traits, and cognitive abilities of candidates.
-Candidates screened through procurement assessment skill tests are not only a good fit for the role but are also aligned to the overall organizational goals.
+Online procurement assessment tests like the ones in SkillRobo facilitate the thorough evaluation of job-related skills, personality traits, and cognitive abilities of candidates.
+Candidates screened through procurement assessment skill tests are not only a good fit for the role but are also aligned with the overall organizational goals.

-SkillRobo aids in quick and efficient hiring of procurement personnel for diverse roles, from procurement analyst to the procurement manager.
+SkillRobo aids in the quick and efficient hiring of procurement personnel for diverse roles, from procurement analyst to procurement manager.
 To experience quick, easy, and effective screening of candidates.